SteveKGYang/SteveKGYang.github.io/_pages/about.md

 * <font size=4><b>Nov, 2023</b> New preprint: "Emotion Detection for Misinformation: A Review".
 * <font size=4><b>Nov, 2023</b> I'm invited to give a talk at the <a href="https://www.mllm-ai.com/home">MLLM talk</a>!
 * <font size=4><b>Oct, 2023</b> I'm invited as a keynote speaker to give a talk at the <a href="https://gdebasis.github.io/llmit/">LLMIT Workshop@CIKM 2023</a>!
-* <font size=4><b>Oct, 2023</b> Our paper: "Towards Interpretable Mental Health Analysis with Large Language Models" has been accepted by EMNLP 2023 main conference as a long paper.
-See you in Singapore!

 <b><font size=5>Talk</font></b>
   * <a href="https://turing-ds4mh.github.io/index.html">DS4MH</a> The Alan Turing Institute. <a href="">\[Slides\]</a>